“The diabolical enthusiasm [of] Katherine Skovira and Robert Whalen left me nearly begging for mercy...

-In the summer of 2014 Katherine had the privilege to collaborate with the late Maestro Lorin Maazel, Sir Simon Rattle, and Barbara Hannigan in concert as invited soloist, among other great artists of the industry.
-At the Castleton Festival, she prepared the role of Julia in Maazel’s groundbreaking opera 1984 in its first appearance in the United States and performed Corigliano’s Three Irish Folksong Settings for Sir James Galway.
-In August 2014, she was mezzo soloist under Sir Simon Rattle in Berio’s Coro at the Lucerne Festival and had the privilege to sing with her mentor Barbara Hannigan in masterclass and concert series, in which she performed selections from Mozart’s La Clemenza di Tito, Hindemith’s Des Todes Tod and Schoenberg’s Op.
+In the summer of 2014 at the Castleton Festival, she prepared the role of Julia in Maazel’s groundbreaking opera 1984 in its first appearance in the United States and performed Corigliano’s Three Irish Folksong Settings for Sir James Galway.
+In August 2014, she sang as mezzo soloist under Sir Simon Rattle in Berio’s Coro at the Lucerne Festival and began her work with mentor Barbara Hannigan in masterclass and concert series, in which she performed selections from Mozart’s La Clemenza di Tito, Hindemith’s Des Todes Tod and Schoenberg’s Op.
 2 with Huw Watkins.
-This led to be invited as soloist with the Norwegian Radio Orchestra in September 2014.
+This led Katherine to be invited as soloist with the Norwegian Radio Orchestra in September 2014.

 Katherine holds degrees from Cornell University, Westminster Choir College and the University of Minnesota.
 At Cornell, she was the recipient of the Barbara Troxell Vocal Music Award.
 She won First Prize at the 2012 National Association of Teachers of Singing Minnesota State Chapter Competition.